 In the wake of the Second Punic War, the island was in 212 BC.
-Chr.
-A Roman province and used above all as granary.
-In the case of Pliny the Elder (23-79) ancient wines Two from Sicily seem to wake up.
+A Roman province and above all used as a granary.
+At the of Pliny the Elder (23-79) ancient wines Two from Sicily seem up.
 The first one is Mamertinum from Messina, who was allegedly appreciated by Julius Caesar (100-44 BC).
 The second one is Haluntium from Syracuse, whose successor was the Moscato di Siracusa could be.
 From the 7th to the 9th century Sicily came under Ottoman rule.
 Although they tolerated the viticulture, but it became predominantly raisins produced.
 The Ottomans brought with them the art of burning, which was taken over by the Catholic orders.
 In the Middle Ages, grain was the most important agricultural product.
 From the 14th century, the vineyards expanded and Sicilian wines were exported to northern Italy and Constantinople.

 A leader takes the production of table grapes on.
 A specialty in ancient times were Sweet wines, Nothing has changed to this day.
 Towards the end of the 18th century, the Englishman John invented here Woodhouse the dessert wine Marsala which made the island mainly known as a wine supplier.
 The vast majority of wine production is for the distillation or for mass wines simple embossing used.
 And only a quarter of the total amount of wine is bottled on the island.
 Only in 2005 took place with the red wine Cerasuolo di Vittoria the very first DOCG classification.
 The 6th IGT areas are Avola, Fontanarossa the Cerda, Salemi, Salina, Terre Siciliane and Valle Belice.
 The 24 DOC / DOCG areas are: